ChemSpace-LLC/Freedom_Space_3/README.md

 ├── enumeration_example/
 └── synthons_example/
 ```
+## Enumeration & Synthons

+This folder contains examples that can be useful for understanding of the synthon format and the enumeration process.

+- Use `enumeration_example/enumeration.ipynb` for compound enumeration.
+- Examples of synthons and reaction files are available under `synthons_example/`.

+#### Requirements

+- `Python 3.13.0`
+- `rdkit 2024.9.2`
+- `pandas 2.2.3`

 ##  Diversity & Physchem Analysis
 This module provides all necessary data and code to reproduce diversity and physicochemical analyses.